progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  inline_data(file)
 	end

 Uwaga:	Ponieważ spora część systemów (SCM przyp. tłum.) myśli o kolejnych rewizjach jako o zmianach z jednego commita do drugiego, fast-import może również pobrać komendy dla każdego commita, w których można wskazać jakie pliki zostały dodane, usunięte, lub zmodyfikowane i jaka jest ich nowa zawartość.
-Mógłbyś obliczyć różnice między migawkami i dostarczyć tylko te dane, ale działanie w ten sposób jest bardziej skomplikowane - możesz wskazać Gitowi wszystkie dane, a on sam się tym zajmie.
-Jeżeli jednak uważasz, że ten sposób jest bardziej dopasowany do danych które posiadasz, sprawdź podręcznik systemowy dla komendy `fast-import`, aby dowiedzieć się w jaki sposób przekazać dane w ten sposób.
+Mógłbyś obliczyć różnice między migawkami i dostarczyć tylko te dane, ale działanie w ten sposób jest bardziej skomplikowane - łatwiej wskazać Gitowi wszystkie dane, a on sam się zajmie obliczaniem różnic.
+Jeżeli jednak uważasz, że ten sposób jest bardziej dopasowany do danych które posiadasz, sprawdź podręcznik systemowy dla komendy `fast-import`, aby dowiedzieć się w jaki sposób przekazać jej dane.

 <!-- Note:	Because many systems think of their revisions as changes from one commit to another, fast-import can also take commands with each commit to specify which files have been added, removed, or modified and what the new contents are.
 You could calculate the differences between snapshots and provide only this data, but doing so is more complex — you may as well give Git all the data and let it figure it out.
 If this is better suited to your data, check the `fast-import` man page for details about how to provide your data in this manner. -->